kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 ..
 OTHER REFERENCES

-	Design of Experiments in Chemical Engineering: A Practical Guide, Lazić, Živorad R., Wiley-VCH, 2004.
-THODE Bookstacks, TP 155 .L34 2004
+	The web-based preprint book you have open in your browser tabs.

 Why learning about systems is important
 ===========================================

-We strive for increased knowledge because it brings us profit, it can help us make products more efficiently.
+We strive for increased knowledge because it brings us a better understanding of our system.
+That could lead to profit, or it could help us make products more efficiently.
 Once we learn what really happens in our system, we can fix problems and optimize the system, because we have an improved understanding of cause and effect.

-As Box, Hunter and Hunter show in the first chapter of their book, it is an iterative process.
+As Box, Hunter and Hunter show in the first chapter of their book, learning and improving systems is an iterative process.

 	*	Make a conjecture (hypothesis), which we believe is true.
 	*	If it is true, we expect certain consequences.